alitskevich/arrmatura/md/GLOSSARY.md

  - correlated over the time
  - in given context.

-`Object-oriented programming` - both a runtime architecture and a programming approach, based on concept of _composable black-boxed components interacting with each others_.
+`Object-oriented programming` - a programming approach, based on a concept of _composition of components interacting with each others over the time_.

 `Component` is a separate *runtime* entity(instance), that
-  - _continuous_: has life-time phases over the time - such as creation, initalization, update, render, destroy.
+  - _continuous_: has life-time phases over the time - such as creation, initalization, update, render, destroy;
-  - _stateful_: behaves depending on its own current state
+  - _stateful_: behaves depending on its own current state;
-  - _reliable_: communicates with others as defined per its public interface
+  - _reliable_: communicates with others as prescribed by its public interface;
   - _composable_: can be composed with others - contains and being contained.

-`Class` is a *design-time* programmatic definition of type and behavior, used by a runtime to instantiate components.
+`Class` is a *design-time* programmatic definition of state and behavior, used by a runtime as a template to instantiate components.

 `Property` of key/value pair, that exclusively owned by some component instance - only the owner can address his property by its key and has read/write access to its value.

-`State` is a set of component properties, that can be initialized and changed over the time.
+`State` is a set of component properties of specific types, that can be initialized and changed over the time.
 State is usually black-boxed, but some props can be published for read/write from ouside.

 `Behavior` is a specification, that certainly defines both own state mutation and reaction on external impact depending on on its current state or context.

 `Interface` is *design-time* programmatic definition of set of methods names with its signatures, that are applicable to given component from outside.

-`Type` is a specification, that defined set of keys and possible values can form component state.
+`Type` is a specification, that defines set of keys and possible values can form component state.

 `Composition` is a parent-child and owner-content relations between Components.
 Composition defines life-time and a scope of components that they can interact with.